hosseinphy/hazizi.github.io/_posts/2021-11-19-Sentiment_analysis.md

 pipe_lr.fit(data, stars);
 ```
 The estimated R<sup>2</sup> = 0.64 and RMSE =  0.79

 ## Word polarity
-Another apprpach to derive some insights from our data is the Polarity Analysis which can offer a simplistic view of the sentiment information,
+Another approach to derive some insights from our data is the Polarity Analysis which can offer a simplistic view of the sentiment information,
 based on the polarity of the words in a given sentence.
 The aim of this model is to identify the most "polarizing words" in the corpus of reviews that strongly signal positive (five-star), or negative (one-star) reviews.

-### Model
+### Building a model
 We employed [naive Bayes model](https://scikit-learn.org/stable/modules/naive_bayes.html#) to calculate a **polarity score** for each word $w$,
 $\textrm{polarity}(w) = \log\left(\frac{Pr(w\ |\ \textrm{positive})}{Pr(w\ |\ \textrm{negative})}\right).$ Naive Bayes models can offer some major advantages, including their higher explicability compared to more complex models, they are easy to train, and a parallelizable training process.

 The model is constructed using the following steps:
 1. Isolate the reviews with highest and lowest stars, which should contain the most polarizing words.